Charity shops in Runcorn

 What if we decide not to sell?

 The choice rests with the charity.
-If the written valuation is declined, the items return by tracked and insured delivery at no charge, and there is no fee for a valuation that does not result in a sale.
+If the written valuation is declined, the items return by tracked and signed-for delivery at no charge, and there is no fee for a valuation that does not result in a sale.

 When and how does the charity get paid?